nicolaspearson/granite/README.md

 - A `400` is returned if the request payload does not pass the validation rules.
 The `id` must be either `email_notifications` or `sms_notifications`, and enabled must be a `boolean`.
 - A `401` is returned if the user does not provide a valid JWT in the authorization header.
+- A `422` is returned if the user does not exist.
 - A `500` is returned if an unexpected error occurs.

 Sample response: